-Employees of the owner (or those within their employ, e.g., contractors) must not have access to the information unless explicitly authorized by the owner for reasons that specifically call for these individuals to have access to this information under applicable Federal, State, or local law (e.g., the information is needed by an employee to provide the VAWA protections to the victim).
+Employees of the owner (or those within their employ, e.g., contractors) must not have access to the information unless explicitly authorized by the owner for reasons that specifically call for these individuals to have access to this information under applicable Federal, State, or local law a.
+Requested or consented to in writing by the individual (victim) in a time-limited release;

+(e.g., the information is needed by an employee to provide the VAWA protections to the victim).
 The owner must not enter this information into any shared database, or disclose this information to any other entity or individual, except to the extent that disclosure is: